Search within:

 College and Department Hierarchy Pages

 Due to access limitations within Acalog (the Academic Catalog software employed by Ohio University), editors cannot be given direct access to these pages.
 It is the responsibility of the Catalog Editor for forward these pages out for review to the main catalog points-of-contact within the colleges at the beginning of the editing cycle.
 These points-of-contact can then forward these pages to whomever is considered responsible for ensuring accuracy of the page content.
 Any needed edits should be returned within the stated timelines to the Catalog Editor for implementation.
 The Catalog Editor will send a final draft with implemented edits before the catalog goes live to ensure changes have made as desired.
-An example of a Hierarchy page is the College of Business page.
+An example of a Hierarchy page is the College of Business page (opens in a new window).

 Informational Pages

 Informational Pages (also known as Custom Pages within Acalog) suffer the same limitation as Hierarchy pages - access cannot be given to editors within the colleges/units.
 Because of this, these pages will be forwarded to points-of-contact for review at the beginning of the editing cycle in January.
 Any needed edits should be returned to the Catalog Editor within the stated timelines.
 It is the responsibility of the Catalog Editor to return a final draft of these pages before the catalog goes live to make sure everything meets the expectations of the point-of-contact.
-An example of an Informational Page would be the Services for Students page.
+An example of an Informational Page would be the Services for Students page (opens in a new window).
 With this particular page, multiple units across campus are responsible for the content.
 The Catalog Editor will make sure (when possible) to send only the sections of a page a unit is responsible for to each point-of-contact to limit confusion.

 Undergraduate Catalog Production Timeline